-- This shared care flyer outlining the importance of shared care in supporting Aboriginal people to stop smoking.
+- This Shared care flyer outlining the importance of shared care in supporting Aboriginal people to stop smoking.

-- Place the staff benefits of quitting poster in your staff room.
+- Place the staff Benefits of quitting poster in your staff room.

-- Provide carers and families with the supporting someone with a lived experience of mental illness to quit smoking brochure.
+- Provide carers and families with the Supporting someone with a lived experience of mental illness to quit smoking brochure.

-- The what I can do to stop smoking brochure provides tips and strategies for clients to start planning their quit journey.
+- The What I can do to stop smoking brochure provides tips and strategies for clients to start planning their quit journey.

-- Use the stress cycle of smoking poster as a discussion tool with clients.
+- Use the Stress cycle of smoking poster as a discussion tool with clients.

-- The quit for cash adult and youth postcards and poster help people see how much they could save and are great to use as a motivational tool.
+- The Quit for cash adult and youth postcards and poster help people see how much they could save and are great to use as a motivational tool.

-- My quit plan brochure and what I can do to stop smoking wallet card can be used to help clients stay on track.
+- My quit plan brochure and What I can do to stop smoking wallet card can be used to help clients stay on track.

 Tobacco in Australia: Facts & Issues

-Embedding smoking cessation care into routine practice
+Making smoking cessation brief advice part of routine practice